Set up a static website on AWS using S3, Route 53, CloudFront, and Certificate Manager

 - Go to CloudFront and create a new distribution

-- Get the Endpoint URL from S3 as Origin Domain Name instead of the bucket from the dropdown menu
+- Get the Endpoint URL for domain.com S3 bucket to set as Origin Domain Name instead of the bucket from the dropdown menu

 - Set the SSL cert to the certificate just verified with ACM